Minimalist Travel Essentials Packing List | Remote Year

 “The most important thing is making sure your clothes can pack down very tightly and not wrinkle,” Zach said.
 “For example, I have a lululemon rain jacket that folds up smaller than my fist.
 It lives in my backpack.”

-When creating a minimalist wardrobe, a few key things to focus on are durability, quality, and adaptability.
-To have a wardrobe that most would consider “minimalist”, it’s not only about the exact number of pieces you have, but what you can do with as little clothing as possible.
+When minimalist travel packing, a few key things to focus on are durability, quality, and adaptability.
+Coming up with a “minimalist wardrobe” is not just about the exact number of pieces you have, but what you can do with as little clothing as possible.

 “Each item should work for two scenarios,” Casey said.
 “My workout clothes double as pajamas.
 The outfits that I wear to the coworking space could also look great on an evening date.”

-Building a minimalist wardrobe gives you the opportunity to take a look at the way you’ve been presenting yourself to the world and reevaluate if necessary.
-If you want everyone to know who you are just by looking at your clothing, would it tell your story?
+Building a minimalist travel wardrobe allows you to take a look at the way you’ve been presenting yourself to the world and reevaluate if necessary.
+Would it tell your story if you want everyone to know who you are just by looking at your clothing?

 “Allow your style to change as you build it,” Casey said.
 “I went from a corporate office lifestyle where my uniform was pencil skirts, bright colors, and animal prints, to a work and travel lifestyle where my wardrobe consists of black, white, blue, and gray.
 And you know what?
 I feel a lot more confident now than I did then.”

-Speaking of getting a lot of wear out of your clothes, how do Remote Year minimalists like Casey and Zach keep their clothes in tip top shape so that they can last for the entire year?
+How do Remote Year minimalists like Casey and Zach keep their clothes in tip-top shape so that they can last for the entire year?